katherinemof/SpotfifyPlaylistGenerator/README.md

 # SpotfifyPlaylistGenerator
-Using Spotify API in Python to create a playlist based of seeds and user data
+Using Spotify API in Python to create a playlist based off seeds and user data